partigabor/aromatica-old/database/output/md/vanilla_gen.md

 title = "Vanilla"
 author = "Gabor Parti"
 date = "2023-10-20"
+description = "The aromatic seed pods of orchid species from America; fruit of Vanilla fragrans, see also Tahitian vanilla; West Indian vanilla.

+, see also Tahitian vanilla; West Indian vanilla.

-description = "A flavoring prepared from vanilla beans macerated in alcohol (or imitating vanilla beans), see also Tahitian vanilla; West Indian vanilla. " weight = 10
+According to WordNet: A flavoring prepared from vanilla beans macerated in alcohol (or imitating vanilla beans).

+"
+weight = 10
 # draft = "true"
 # hidden = "true"